-The demand for Managed Mobility Services (MMS) is growing fast and that global trend is being embraced by Australian businesses.
+The demand for Managed Mobility Services (MMS) is growing fast across the globe and the trend is being embraced by Australian businesses.

 Managed Mobility is growing